shterion/wice-adapter/README.md

   - Get deleted persons - polling (```getDeletedPersonsPolling.js```)
   - Get deleted organizations - polling (```getDeletedOrganizationsPolling.js```)

+  All triggers are of type '*polling'* which means that the **trigger** will be scheduled to execute periodically.
+It will fetch only these objects from the database that have been modified or created since the previous execution.
+Then it will emit one message per object that changes or is added since the last polling interval.
+For this case at the very beginning we just create an empty `snapshot` object.
+Later on we attach ``lastUpdated`` to it.
+At the end the entire object should be emitted as the message body.

 #### Actions:
   - Upsert person (```upsertPerson.js```)
   - Upsert organization(```upsertOrganization.js```)